Quick Answer

 - A "fully financed" bid is one where financing is NOT a closing condition.
 The committed-financing letter is the mechanism: the lead investment bank backstops the financing with a bridge, which removes financing risk from the deal even if the permanent take-out has not closed yet.

-- Bridge loans are MEANT to be refinanced.
-A bridge is a 6 to 12 month facility designed to be replaced by permanent debt (TLB, senior unsecured, or high-yield) before or shortly after closing.
+- Bridge loans are MEANT to be refinanced, replaced by permanent take-out debt (TLB, senior unsecured, or high-yield) before or shortly after drawdown.
 A bridge that funds and stays drawn is an unintentional outcome, not the plan.